Guiding Development

 As part of this initiative, will the City please consider increasing the number of parking spaces required per unit for new development?
 The current requirement is inadequate, and has led to tenants parking additional vehicles in public parking spaces on the streets and elsewhere to the extent that now we have to pay to shop downtown businesses.

-drice7070 asked almost 5 years ago
+drice7070 asked over 5 years ago

 Parking ratios for development continue to be one of the areas that the City evaluates on an on-going basis.
 This is a good suggestion and may be part of this round or future rounds of code reviews.